-The Fortnite Season 8 Battle Pass is a really interesting one.
+The Fortnite Season 1 Battle Pass is a really interesting one.
 Most of the skins on this Battle Pass are original skins, and the collaboration skins that are a part of it are exceptionally designed as well.
 Then, of course, there is Spider-Man, which Marvel fans have been waiting for.

 However, leveling up can seem like a bit of a grind at times, especially if you want to get all the way to Tier 100 or want to shoot for the over-leveling rewards.
 Nevertheless, there are a bunch of ways you can farm experience and level up quickly.

 The first thing you need to know about leveling up is that it requires XP or experience.
-You get experience based on your performance in matches and from Punch Cards.
+You get experience based on your performance in matches and Challenges.

-How to earn XP quickly in Fortnite Season 8
+How to earn XP quickly in Fortnite Chapter 3 Season 1

 There are some hidden achievements in Fortnite.
 These achievements pop up on your screen once you complete them.